 Bulgaria’s shores – around 380 km (236 mi) of which 130 km (80 mi) golden and white sandy beaches – are washed by the Black Sea.
 Between May and October, the Black Sea Coast is a very important tourism spot.

-Summer’s average air and water temperatures are respectively 28 °C (82 °F) and 26 °C (~79 °F) which makes up for a magical stay.
-If you add to that the fact that there are over 300 hours of sunshine in July and August, then you will come up with your tour radar’s next destination.
+Summer’s average air and water temperatures are respectively 28 °C (82 °F) and 26 °C (~79 °F), which makes up for a magical stay.
+If you add to that the fact that there are over 300 hours of sunshine in July and August, then you’ll come up with your next destination.

-Warning: Unless you are a party animal and you love cheap alcohol, I’d recommend you stay away from the notorious Sunny Beach and visit Nesebar whose old town is a UNESCO heritage site.
+Warning: Unless you are a party animal and you love cheap alcohol, I’d recommend you stay away from the notorious Sunny Beach.
+Instead, you can visit Nesebar whose old town is a UNESCO heritage site.

 What do Bulgaria and Iceland have in common?
 No, Bulgaria is not an island.